78 Free Places to Visit in Delhi in 2026

 13. Indira Gandhi National Centre for the Arts (IGNCA)

-This cultural arts centre often has free film screenings, music and dance performances, lectures and exhibitions.
-There is always something going on at IGNCA.
 Currently the IGNCA is in a temporary location in the former Janpath Hotel.
-A new state of the art facility is being built and will be ready sometime in 2024.
+A new state of the art facility is being built and will be ready sometime in 2026.

 14. Devi Prasad Sadan Dhobi Ghat

-Just down the lane from Agrasen ki Baoli, is one of Delhi’s last traditional dhobi ghats (outdoor laundry).
 Visiting the Devi Prasad Sadan Dhobi Ghat is like stepping back in time to an India from 100 years ago.
-The laundry is done for local families and businesses (including some hotels) in big tubs of soapy water, using hand cranked spinning machines and cement slabs.
-The dhobi walas are cheerful and friendly, but please be respectful – this is their livelihood.
+The laundry is done for local families and businesses in big tubs of soapy water, using hand cranked spinning machines and cement slabs.

 15. Janpath Market

-Delhi is famous for its markets, and this is one of the most popular ones, located very centrally in Connaught Place.
-Janpath Market is actually four markets in one: the main market, street market, Gujarati market and Tibetan market.
 Make sure to check out the street market part – it’s a lively market and fun to visit even if you don’t buy anything.
 The street market is on Connaught Lane, just off Janpath Road.

 16. India Gandhi Memorial Museum

-The Indira Gandhi Memorial Museum is the former family home and place of assassination of past Prime Minister Indira Gandhi.
 She was a beloved and sometimes reviled leader, often referred to as India’s Iron Lady.
 Her assassination in 1984 triggered anti-Sikh riots which killed more than 3,000 Sikhs in Delhi alone.

 17. Gandhi Smriti Museum

 Mahatma Gandhi is still revered across India as the Father of the Nation.
 Gandhi Smriti Museum is the house he stayed at during the last months of his life.
-At the time it was owned by the Birla family and was known as Birla House.
-The rooms Gandhi stayed in have been carefully preserved, even with Gandhi’s spectacles.
-Visitors can tour the grounds and literally walk in Gandhi’s last footsteps to where he was assassinated on January 30, 1948.
-This is one of the most moving free places to visit in Delhi.
+It’s one of the most moving free places to visit in Delhi.

 18. DAG (Delhi Art Gallery)